While Kelvin was lucky enough that his semesters of study and basketball season didn’t overlap, it didn’t mean things were always easy.

 “I could approach the Crocodiles staff and say, ‘For these five weeks am I able to attend the training at night time?’.
 That gave me the opportunity to study during the day and complete my exams and university requirements.”

 Even for his final exams the 243-game basketball veteran didn’t let up, organising alternative travel arrangements in order to play in a double-header.

-“I can still remember my last OSCE (Objective Structured Clinical Examination) exam, it was actually during a double-header against Sydney and Wollongong.
-We played Sydney on the Friday night, I flew home on the Saturday and did the OSCE at JCU, and then flew back and played on the Saturday night,” he said.
+“I can still remember my last OSCE (Objective Structured Clinical Examination) exam; it was actually during a double-header against Sydney and Wollongong.
+We played Sydney on the Friday night, I flew home on the Saturday and did the OSCE at JCU, and then flew back and played on the Saturday night,” he says.

 While the physical skills of basketball and pharmacy hold few similarities, the leadership skills used in team sport put Kelvin in good stead for his career as a pharmacist.

-“I didn’t quite realise until I started full-time in my Pharmacy career that a lot of the skills you learn in any team sports are pretty much directly transferable into a health professional career,” he said.
+“I didn’t quite realise until I started full-time in my pharmacy career that a lot of the skills you learn in any team sports are pretty much directly transferable into a health professional career,” he says.